 Appropriate testing reduces the time and cost of the process, reducing the candidate pool, and providing a streamlined, objective measure of likely success once hired.

-Look for tests that are backed by scientific knowledge, test for the skills and aptitudes that are appropriate to the role, and are simple to administer to a number of candidates early in the employment process.
+Look for tests that are backed by scientific knowledge, test for the skills and aptitudes that are appropriate to the role, and are simple to administer to several candidates early in the employment process.

 The Don'ts for Selecting Applicants